kaisenlinux/czkawka/instructions/Instruction.md

 - Smaller hash size not always means that calculating it will take more time
 - `Blockhash` is the only algorithm that don't resize images before hashing
 - `Nearest` resize algorithm can be faster even 5 times than any other available but provide worse results

+### Similar Videos
+Tool works similar as Similar Images.

+To work require `FFmpeg`, so it will show an error when it is not found in OS.
+Also only checks files which are longer than 30s.
+For now, it is limiting to check video files with almost equal length.

+At first, it collects video files by extension (`mp4`, `mpv`, `avi` etc.).
+Next each file is hashed.
+Implementation is hidden in library but looks that generate 10 images from this video and hash them with help of perceptual hash.

+Such hashes are saved to cache to be able to use them later.

+Next, with provided by user tolerance, they are compared to each other and group of similar hashes are returned.

 ### Broken Files
 This tool finds files which are corrupted or have an invalid extension.

-At first files from specific group (image,archive,audio) are collected and then these files are opened.
+At first files from specific group (image,archive,audio) are collected and then these files are opened(due to additional dependencies, audio files are disabled by default).

 If an error happens when opening such file it means that this file is corrupted or unsupported.

-Only some file extensions are supported, because I rely on external crates.
+Only some file extensions are handled, because I rely on external crates.
 Also, some false positives may be shown(e.g. https://github.com/image-rs/jpeg-decoder/issues/130) so always open file to check if it is really broken.